AMERICANA

 the images for enlargement.

 When the Harper firm published The Illuminated Bible near the midpoint of the 19th century, the company produced one of the most elaborate and costly American Bibles to that time.
-O'Callaghan says, “This work was originally announced in 1843, and was issued in 54 numbers at 25 each.
+O'Callaghan says, “This work was originally announced in 1843, and was issued in 54 numbers at 25 cents each.
 J.A.
 Adams, the engraver, is credited with having taken the first electrotype in America from a woodcut.
 Many in this Bible are so done.
 Artists were engaged for more than six years in the preparation of the designs and engravings . . . at a cost of over $20,000.”

 The title's use of the word “illuminated” refers not (as usual) to decoration in gold, but both to the huge number of illustrations and to the fact that the half-titles, the title-leaves, and the presentation and birth, death, and marriage leaves are printed using colored inks.
 Concerning the illustrations, Frank Weitenkampf wrote in The Boston Public Library Quarterly (July, 1958, pp. 154–57): “The engravings after Chapman carefully reproduced the prim line-work method of the Englishman Bewick, introduced here by Alexander Anderson. . . .
 [T]his Harper publication was a remarkable production for its time and place, and retains its importance in the annals of American book-making.
 W.J.
 Linton, noted wood-engraver and author, knew ‘no other book like this, so good, so perfect in all it undertakes.'”